-Instacart has instantly grown up in popularity within the past year.
-If you don’t know what Instacart is, it’s a platform where you can order groceries online from major retailers and have other people purchase those groceries for you and deliver them to your home without you having to leave to do the grocery shopping.
-Cool, right?
+Instacart has grown rapidly in popularity over the past year.
+Instacart is a platform where you can order groceries online from major retailers, and have someone purchase those groceries for you and deliver them to your home.

-During COVID-19, has been an especially helpful service that has solidified Instacart on the map.
-For those that want to sell their products through these major retailers and then on the Instacart platform, follow along for your step-by-step guide to SEO in order to get your products ranked as the number one on those shopper pages.
+This service has been especially useful during COVID-19, which has solidified Instacart as a business.
+For businesses selling products through these major retailers on the Instacart platform, follow along for a step-by-step guide to Instacart SEO, to get your products ranked number one on those shopper pages.

 What is Instacart SEO?